rumputliar/excel-generator/README.md

 ![Filling in support agent names in ticket update generator](https://github.com/datamesse/excel-support-ticket-update-generator/blob/main/screenshots/03.png?raw=true)

-There a number of columns representing the statistics for each agent that need to be manually defined  (indicated in blue).
+There are a number of columns representing the statistics for each agent that need to be manually defined  (indicated in blue).

 ![Filling in support agent statistics](https://github.com/datamesse/excel-support-ticket-update-generator/blob/main/screenshots/04.png?raw=true)